-A student desiring to appeal the academic standing designation of probation or dismissal should send a letter to the Office of the Provost.
+Students seeking to appeal their academic standing should send a letter to the Office of the Provost prior to the start of the next academic term.
 The appeal letter must clearly state and explain:

-- Any unexpected, unavoidable, or otherwise extenuating circumstances that prevented the student from attaining or maintaining necessary academic progress. - What has been done by the student to prevent further academic difficulties.
+- Any extraordinary circumstances that prevented the student from attaining the necessary academic progress, and - How the student will prevent any further academic difficulties.